School Policies & Guidelines for Parents

 - Parents are also encouraged to share their interests and talents in the setting.
 Please ask about volunteering.

-- Assessment files have parental partnership mechanisms:
+- Tapestry on-line assessments have parental partnership mechanisms

 If you are unsure about any of the above means of communication and partnership, please speak to your child’s key person or the session leader when you come to nursery.
 Furthermore the Head, Robert, is often available to respond to any queries or questions.
 Please note it is not possible, due to time constraints, to fill out a diary for each child each day with detailed descriptions of all activities undertaken, however we can give you a verbal update at the end of each session and for a more detailed review please book an appointment to meet us.